 Needle exchange has been successful in keeping the rate of HIV very low among people who inject drugs in King County.
 It also protects drug users' families, their sexual partners and their children.
 In addition to exchanging syringes, the program offers screening for HIV, hepatitis and other blood-borne illnesses, treatment for wounds and abscesses, health education information, and assistance to get into drug treatment.
-Click here for exchange locations in King County, times of operation and other needle exchange information.
+See Needle Exchange schedule.

 Only home-generated sharps may be disposed of at Public Health Centers.
 Some sites have secure outdoor drop boxes that are available 24 hours a day.
 This service is available at no charge to Public Health Center patients and to people who inject illegal drugs.